ibm-cloud-docs/vmware-service/vmaas/veeam-dedicated-sobr.md

 If you require more storage than the shared SOBRs offer, you can order a *dedicated* SOBR for your single-tenant and multitenant instances.
 Add a dedicated SOBR of a minimum size of 200 TB or multiple 200 TB repository virtual machines (VMs) to create a SOBR up to a maximum of 1200 TBs.
 The repository VMs for a dedicated SOBR are not shared.

+The following SOBR types are available when you request a dedicated SOBR.
+You are billed monthly for the vSAN and {{site.data.keyword.cloud_notm}} Object Storage SOBR option and no charge for the {{site.data.keyword.cloud_notm}} Object Storage only SOBR options.

+* vSAN and {{site.data.keyword.cloud_notm}} Object Storage, two copies.
+* {{site.data.keyword.cloud_notm}} Object Storage only, one local and one remote copy.
+* {{site.data.keyword.cloud_notm}} Object Storage only, one local copy

+*vSAN and {{site.data.keyword.cloud_notm}} Object Storage* is the recommended SOBR type for rapid disaster recovery scenarios. *{{site.data.keyword.cloud_notm}} Object Storage only* SOBR types are recommended exclusively for larger data volumes and slower disaster recovery scenarios.

 For {{site.data.keyword.cloud_notm}} Object Storage immutability, the Veeam Backup service retains the backup up to an additional 30 days.

 ## Procedure to request a dedicated SOBR